Summit Pacific College: Programs and majors

 A popular program at Summit Pacific College is the one-year Certificate program, OMEGA.
-The OMEGA program has an academic and service emphasis for 2 semesters and ends with a 3 week overseas mission trip in May.
+The OMEGA program has an academic and service emphasis for 2 semesters and ends with a 3-week overseas mission trip in May.
 OMEGA has a strong focus on the Biblical idea of personal discipleship, emphasized by mentoring with professors, academic study and Christian ministry outreach with small group involvement.

 Summit Pacific College recently added graduate-level studies with the introduction of School of Graduate Studies.
-Being strongly committed to the future development of their curriculum, The School of Graduate Studies currently offers courses from five core areas related to Pentecostal Assemblies of Canada credentials.
+Being strongly committed to the future development of its curriculum, The School of Graduate Studies currently offers courses from five core areas related to Pentecostal Assemblies of Canada credentials.
 These areas of study are Hermeneutics, Homiletics, Pentecostal Theology/Distinctives, Pentecostal History, and Pastoral Theology.
 In 2022 the college launched a Master of Arts degree in Theology and Spiritual Leadership and a Master of Arts degree in Youth Ministry.
 Completion of five certificate courses may be transferred into the MA degrees.
 The Dean of Graduate Studies is Dr. Riku P. Tuppurainen.